+Dress Up Days

-Dress Up Days: For certain events designated by the School (special chapel programs, closing ceremonies, honor chapel, chapel readers and presenters), students should wear either (a) a dress shirt, tie, and long pants with a belt; (b) a dress; or (c) a dress blouse with a dress skirt/pants
+For certain events (i.e., select Chapel services, Closing Exercises or speaker/special guest days) designated by the School, students should wear either (a) a dress shirt, tie, and long pants with a belt; (b) a dress; or (c) a dress blouse with a dress skirt/pants.

+Field Trips

-Field Trips: When traveling off-campus students may be asked to dress as if for a special chapel or in a St. Michael's polo shirt with khaki pants, shorts, or skirt.
-Field Trip Dress Code may be altered based upon the designation or activities.
+When traveling off-campus students may be asked to dress for a formal occasion or in a St. Michael's polo shirt with khaki pants, shorts, dress, or skirt.
+Field Trip Dress Code may also be altered based on the destination/activities.

+Dress Down Days

-Dress Down Days: Dress down days are scheduled during the year (e.g., service fund-raisers, as an eighth grade privilege on the last day of each month.)
-On dress down days all guidelines and rules remain in place except:
+Dress down days are scheduled during the year (e.g., service fund-raisers, as an eighth grade privilege on the last day of each month).
+On dress down days, all guidelines and rules remain in place except:

-- Athletic clothing is allowed. - School-appropriate writing and large logos are allowed. - Other guidelines/rules (e.g., sleepwear, hats) may be relaxed for individual events.
+- Athletic clothing is allowed - School-appropriate writing and large logos are allowed

+• Other guidelines/rules may be relaxed for individual events